 Fortunately, you can reap the benefits of following up without actually following up.

 Let me explain.

-A nurture sequence — sometimes called a “drip sequence” — is a series of emails which send over a period of time to new subscribers on your email list.
+A real estate lead nurturing sequence sometimes called a “drip sequence”, is a series of emails which send over a period of time to new subscribers on your email list.
 The goal is to stay in touch with your new leads and build an ongoing relationship with them where they learn to trust your expertise and advice.